nstevens1040/Get-WiFiPassword/README.md

 # Get-WiFiPassword
 If a Wi-Fi password is stored in your "known networks", then this PowerShell function will return the Wi-Fi password given the "WiFi_SSID" parameter.
 # Installation
 To make the function available in PowerShell.
-Launch PowerShell as administrator and run the following.
+Launch PowerShell and run the following.
 ```ps1
 @(Get-ExecutionPolicy -List).Where({
     $_.ExecutionPolicy -ne 'Unrestricted' -and `